patmcdonald/PP1-HTML-CSS/README.md

 ### If I use media queries for responsiveness - I'll utilised a minimum of queries to have the ensure functionality across devices and browsers.

-### I have been trying to get make my CSS render on Gitpod - It's not working at present, so I'm submitting my project as it stands
-### It seems to render on my local machine, but images are not being read by the browser via CSS or `img` tag in index.html.
 ### Sample CSS code from Code Institute 'Love Running' project - not working due to Gitpod issues

 -----